jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-9c-errors.md

 But the actual value of goods in the market is greater because of his production.

-<sup>33</sup> The patrons of this system assert that the consumption of artificers, manufacturers, and merchants is equal to the value of what they produce.
+{{< s v="33" >}} The patrons of this system assert that the consumption of artificers, manufacturers, and merchants is equal to the value of what they produce.

 They probably mean that their revenue is equal to the fund for their consumption.
 If they had asserted more accurately that their revenue was equal to the value that they produced, it might have been obvious to the reader that what would be naturally saved out of this revenue would increase the society's real wealth.